 These are my goals for the year.
 To track these goals I use Evernote, which allows me to quickly create and categorize short documents.
 These documents are organized into “Notebooks,” my favorite of which is one I titled “Personal Development.”
-This is where I put journal entries that I come up with while on a personal retreat, or other high-level reflections that I want to be able to reference in the future.
+This is where I put journal entries that I come up with while on a personal retreat or other high-level reflections that I want to be able to reference in the future.

 I also limited myself to a small handful of goals.
-You will find that one of the keys to actually completing your goals is to focus on a small number.
-If I listed every possible thing that would be cool to accomplish in a year I would give up on my list pretty quickly once I failed at one of the items, even though it might be a small goal that doesn’t really matter to me as much as the others.
-Focus on the “must-do” goals, the other stuff can wait (or it will work itself in anyway because you really want to do it).
+You will find that one of the keys to completing your goals is to focus on a small number.
+If I listed every possible thing that would be cool to accomplish in a year I would give up on my list pretty quickly once I failed at one of the items, even though it might be a small goal that doesn’t matter to me as much as the others.
+Focus on the “must-do” goals, the other stuff can wait (or it will work itself in any way because you want to do it).

 One of the benefits of using Evernote is that it syncs to the free native iOS app.

 Level #2 – What should I work on this month?

 Now, taking these yearly goals, I need to break them down into monthly chunks.
 For this, I use the excellent free tool Trello.
 With Trello, I can create a “board” for each yearly goal, then list each month the mid-level tasks that I should complete that month.

 The benefit of Trello for this level of planning is that I can see multiple months in a row, and drag and drop tasks from one month to another if needed.

 Trello also has a native iOS app, which you can download for free.